jump to navigation

 About

-Randy Allgaier is an un-abashed liberal who although is a political animal has views that are more policy focused than politically skewed.
+Randy is an un-abashed liberal who although is a political animal has views that are more policy focused than politically skewed.
 “The Alligator” is a compendium of Randy’s thoughts on a variety of topics from politics, healthcare, HIV/AIDS issues, gay and lesbian issues, current events, culture and random musings.

-While at SFAF, Randy was a national leader in the arena of AIDS community organizing.
+While working as the state advocate for the San Francisco AIDS FoundationRandy was a national leader in the arena of AIDS community organizing.
 In 1997, he was one of the primary architects of developing a statewide coalition that vigorously advocated for increased state funding for California’s AIDS Drug Assistance Program (ADAP).
 This effort led to the first significant increase in state funding for ADAP and paved the road for further substantial funding increases during subsequent years.
 Currently, California’s ADAP program is one of the most comprehensive in the country and is a model for other states in terms of eligibility, drug formulary, and program access.

 Randy served as the Interim Executive Director of the California Alliance for Pride and Equality (CAPE) - now named Equality California- Califiornia’s lesbian/ gay/ bisexual/ transgender state level advocacy organization from September 1998 through April 1999.
 He is one of the organization’s original founders and he developed its mission statement and played a primary role in both developing its structure and nurturing its initial development.

-Beginning in 2002, Randy began working on Medicare issues for people living with HIV/AIDS.
+Beginning in 2002, Randy began working on Medicare issues that impact people living with HIV/AIDS.
 He was one of the first HIV/AIDS policy advocates in the nation to work on this issue and wrote the first comprehensive paper on the subject for the National Association of People with AIDS and funded by the Kaiser Family Foundation.
 Randy continued his Medicare advocacy work through the final development of the Medicare and Modernization Act of 2003 and subsequently conducted briefings and trainings nationally on the implementation of Medicare Part D under a grant from Gilead Sciences.

-Randy has served on a number of non-profit boards including Shanti (1994-1996)- where he chaired the Fund Development Committee and sat on the Strategic Planning and Executive Committees; the Human Rights Campaign where he served as Western Region Co-Chair and sat on the Strategic Planning and Executive Committees.
-From 2000 - 2004 Randy served as the President of the Board of Pets Are Wonderful Support where he helped lead the organization through a substantial period of growth and transition.
+Randy has served on a number of non-profit boards including Shanti (1994-1996) where he chaired the Fund Development Committee and sat on the Strategic Planning and Executive Committees; the Human Rights Campaign where he served as Western Region Co-Chair and sat on the Strategic Planning and Executive Committees.
+From 2000 – 2004 Randy served as the President of the Board of Pets Are Wonderful Support where he helped lead the organization through a substantial period of growth and transition.

 In early 2007 Randy was elected to the Board of Directors of the National Working Positive Coalition- a national group dedicated to promoting research, development and implementation of effective practices of employment services, coordinates sharing and dissemination of this information and advocates for work options and opportunities for people with HIV/AIDS.
 Randy chairs the coalition’s Policy and Advocacy Committee.